BendDAO/bend-protocol-subgraph/README.md

 npm run subgraph:create:local

 # development using dev config
+# Before deploying, you should fill correct contracts addresses in ./config/dev.conf.
+# You can find addresses in bend-protocol/deployments/deployed-contracts-localhost.json.
 npm run deploy-stack:local

 # or development using rinkeby config
+# Before deploying, you should fill correct contracts addresses in ./config/rinkeby.conf.
 npm run deploy-stack:local:rinkeby

 # or development using mainnet config
+# Before deploying, you should fill correct contracts addresses in ./config/mainnet.conf.
 npm run deploy-stack:local:mainnet

 ```